Industrial Deafness Claims

 If you are suffering from industrial deafness or conditions such as tinnitus, and you believe that your working conditions caused the damage, you could be entitled to make a claim for compensation.

-Our experienced personal injury solicitors will be happy to assess your case during a free consultation.
+An experienced personal injury solicitor will be happy to assess your case during a free consultation.
 You can find out within just a few minutes if you may have a valid claim.
 This assessment is provided completely free and without any obligation to proceed.
+Simply call free on 0800 678 1410 or click here to request a call back.

 Employer responsibilities to protect employees against hearing loss